 Trondheim's compact city centre has a wonderful mix of historic and modern attractions.
 Come take a look around of one of Norway's oldest cities and start planning your trip.

-Things to do in Trondheim
+The best things to do in Trondheim

 Nidaros Cathedral – Built over the burial site of Saint Olav, the 11th century Norwegian king who became the patron saint of the nation, Nidaros Cathedral dominates the cityscape.